DanDeller/tinyWeather/README.md

     <li>Make sure MongoDB is installed</li>
     <li>Clone the repo</li>
     <li>Rename sample.dot.env to dov.env and add in your MONGO_URI.
 Example: mongodb://localhost:27017</li>
-    <li>Head to terminal and in the first tab start your MongoDB service.
-If you are on a Mac, you'll use: brew services start mongodb-community@4.4</li>
+    <li>Head to terminal and in the first tab start your MongoDB service.</li>
     <li>Open a second terminal tab and start the api: cd tinyWeather/api and yarn start</li>
     <li>Open a third terminal tab and start client: cd tinyWeather/client and yarn start</li>
-    <li>Once the client has finised, it will automatically open a new browser tab at: http://localhost:3000/#/home</li>
+    <li>Once the client has finised, it will automatically open a new browser tab at http://localhost:3000/#/home.</li>
   </ul>

 > NOTE: Wait until the server has fully started until running yarn start.
 When ready the console will read "Connected to Mongoose."